Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 * **Subnet Mask:** ```255.255.255.0```

 ![IP Settings](https://github.com/Thundergrid149/Thundergrid-Installer-Instructions/blob/a3c3ff82a1d33f07f6e4f6c8291bc4b6ebb006fb/Files/Etrel%20Inch%20Firmware%20Update%20Procedure/ip-settings.png)

+// @reuben - update the above screengrab to have the correct IP address in it (it's showing '192.168.88.33')

 ***

 ## Firmware Update Path
+Note: We recommend downloading all required Firmware files to your laptop prior to visiting site in order to limit having to tether and download files on site.

 The firmware must be updated in a specific order.
 Please apply the ```system``` firmware before the ```app``` firmware.

 If the charger is on a version starting with `4.0` you will have to update to `5.0` first.
 [5.0 Download](https://landisgyr-evsolutions.atlassian.net/wiki/spaces/Home/pages/3221094430/5.0) (https://landisgyr-evsolutions.atlassian.net/wiki/spaces/Home/pages/3221094430/5.0).
 The 5.0 update has the system & app bundled into one file.